-Each Protecting Agency responds to all wildfires within their area of responsibility regardless of Jurisdictional Agency.
-Agreements and annual operating plans delineate services and billing procedures in accordance with state and federal laws.
+Each Protecting Agency responds to all wildfires within their area of responsibility regardless of Jurisdictional Agency (Figure 1).
+Agreements and statewide operating plans delineate services and billing procedures in accordance with state and federal laws.

 Figure 1: Alaska Protecting Agency Areas of Responsibility